 Here you find the answers to some frequently asked questions about the optimal southern cross country road trip.

-This road trip route can be done at any time of the year, but outdoor activities along the way are more comfortable in spring, autumn and winter.
+The southern road trip route across the US can be done at any time of the year, but outdoor activities along the way are more comfortable in spring, autumn and winter.
 In the winter when large parts of North America is freezing, it’s more often than not perfect weather for spending time outdoors down south.

 The travel itinerary is as good from west to east as from east to west.
 With that said, South Florida is generally warmer than San Diego.
 So west to east is a good bet if you go in the winter and want to end the trip with some warm beach days.

-The driving time was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
-Any stops along the way are not included in the driving time.
+The driving time for the southern road trip across the US was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
+Any stops along the way from San Diego to Florida are not included in the driving time.